jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 Installation Directions
 https://code.google.com/p/seqtrace/wiki/Installation

-Installing and running SeqTrace on a PC is simple, installing it on a Mac requires a few more steps than for a PC.
-The installation guide offers two options for installing SeqTrace on a Mac, we recommend running SeqTrace with native GTK+
+Installing and running SeqTrace on a PC is simple; installing it on a Mac requires a few more steps than for a PC.
+The installation guide offers two options for installing SeqTrace on a Mac; we recommend running SeqTrace with native GTK+.

-To install SeqTrace on a Mac you will need to download the PyGTK package from OSX. http://sourceforge.net/projects/macpkg/files/PyGTK/2.24.0/PyGTK.pkg/download
+To install SeqTrace on a Mac, you will need to download the PyGTK package from OSX. http://sourceforge.net/projects/macpkg/files/PyGTK/2.24.0/PyGTK.pkg/download

 Confirm that you have Python version 2.x.
 You can do this by typing:

     python --version

-You should see something that looks like "Python 2.6.9" If you see Python 3.x, seek outside help to invoke an earlier version directly.
+You should see something that looks like "Python 2.6.9" If you see Python 3.x, seek outside help to run an earlier version.

 http://www.python.org/download/releases/

 After downloading and unpacking the program, SeqTrace is ready to go.
 SeqTrace must be launched from a Terminal window.
-For a refresher or introduction to the Terminal see section 2.
+For a refresher or introduction to the Terminal, see section 2.
 Move SeqTrace to your Applications folder.

 Open a Terminal window and copy/paste or type: